-- Board appointments were new directors Dr Ray Johnson, Dr Paul McShane, Mr Frank Prokop, Mr Richard A. Stevens and Mr Richard N. Stevens, and re-appointed director Mr Stuart Richey.
-Mr Denis Byrne continued as Chair and Mr Glenn Hurry as Government Director. - ASIC ceased trading because of lack of financial support from the state industry councils.
-This had wide ramifications, particularly for the FRDC because ASIC was together with Recfish Australia a representative organisation under the PIERD Act, and because it was a company member of Seafood Services Australia Ltd.
+- Board appointments were new directors Dr Ray Johnson, Dr Paul McShane, Frank Prokop, Richard A. Stevens and Richard N. Stevens, and re-appointed director Stuart Richey.
+Denis Byrne continued as Chair and Glenn Hurry as Government Director. - ASIC ceased trading because of lack of financial support from the state industry councils.
+This had wide ramifications, particularly for the FRDC because ASIC was - together with Recfish Australia - a representative organisation under the PIERD Act, and because it was a company member of Seafood Services Australia Ltd.

-29 The Seafood CRC's agreement with the Australian Government took effect on 1 July 2007.
+&lt;sup>30 The Seafood CRC's agreement with the Australian Government took effect on 1 July 2007.